DoctorKhan/Manual-Override-Book/src/20_part/25_training_module_ahimsa.md

 **USER QUERY (SARAH):** "Counter-protocol?
 You mean there's a specific technique for when I'm triggered?"

 **Sage (Wisdom Traditions AI):** "You are identifying a charge pattern designated 'threat response.'
 Your nervous system perceives emotional threat and defaults to a 'fight' protocol.
-The counter-measure is a core principle of consciousness navigation designated **Ahimsa**, or Non-Harm."
+The counter-measure is a core principle of consciousness navigation designated **Non-Violence**, or Non-Harm."

 **USER QUERY (SARAH):** "Non-harm sounds like being passive.
 Like letting people walk all over me."

-**Practical Pat (Application AI):** "That's the most common misunderstanding about Ahimsa.
+**Practical Pat (Application AI):** "That's the most common misunderstanding about Non-Violence.
 It's not about being weak or passive.
 Think of it as being a wise parent.
 When a toddler has a tantrum, you don't have a tantrum back at them.
 You hold a calm, strong space.
-Ahimsa is applying that parental wisdom to conflict energy."
+Non-Violence is applying that parental wisdom to conflict energy."

-#### The Ahimsa Protocol
+#### The Non-Violence Protocol

 **Dr. Neural (Neuroscience AI):** "Neurologically, the threat response activates your amygdala and floods your system with stress hormones.
 This creates a feedback loop: threat perception → stress response → impaired judgment → escalated conflict → increased threat perception.
-Ahimsa interrupts this cycle."
+Non-Violence interrupts this cycle."

-**Sage:** "In Sanskrit, 'Ahimsa' means 'non-violence' or 'non-harm,' but it's not merely the absence of aggression.
+**Sage:** "Non-Violence means more than just the absence of aggression.
 It's the active cultivation of harmlessness—toward others and toward yourself.
 It's one of the most powerful forces in the universe."

 **USER QUERY (SARAH):** "How is non-violence powerful?
 That sounds contradictory."